 A talented musician, Ms. Caplinger first played the trumpet for the Sacramento Valley Wind Ensemble between 1986 and 1991.
-She also played the trumpet and the horn for the American River College Community Band and served in the Musicians Union Local 12, the Sacramento Symphony and the Sacramento Music Circus.
-Furthermore, Ms. Caplinger played backup in the band with Smokey Robinson and played at the music circus along with such famous stars such as Liberace.
-She has been playing with the Jabberwocky Good Time Band since 2018.
+She also played the trumpet and the horn for the American River College Community Band, and served in the Musicians Union Local 12, the Sacramento Symphony and the Sacramento Music Circus.
+Furthermore, Ms. Caplinger played backup in the band with Smokey Robinson and played at the music circus along such famous stars such as Liberace.
+She has been playing trumpet with the Jabberwocky Good Time Band in Oregon since 2018.

-In high school and college, Ms. Caplinger played softball at a Triple A skill level, playing for the Sacramento Sonics, Payless ShoeSource and the Roseville Flamingos.
-She played the positions of catcher, first base, outfield and shortstop.
-She attended California State University, Sacramento, where she achieved a Bachelor of Arts in 1973.
-While pursuing degrees, she was a member of the Junior College Honor Band.
-She is also a certified elementary teacher in the State of California.
-Ms. Caplinger became involved in her profession because she played in the Sacramento Symphony brass demonstration group before she went to college during the 60s.
-The thrill that the children got when they played made her want to give more to children.
-She notably received five music scholarships to attend college.
+Ms. Caplinger attended California State University, Sacramento, where she achieved a Bachelor of Arts in 1973.
+While she was a student at City College, she was a member of the Western States Junior College Honor Band.
+She is a certified elementary teacher in the State of California.
+Ms. Caplinger notably received five music scholarships to attend college.